Energy Efficiency Rating Guide

 Energy Performance Certificates

-It basically shows how the home is insulated and how efficient it is in using & saving energy.
+The certificate shows how the home is insulated and how efficient it is in using & saving energy.
+The assessor looks at current heating systems, the efficiency of insulation in windows, doors, and the loft.

 Together with this energy efficiency rating check, all homes also receive an environmental impact CO2 certificate.
 These certificates have the same bands, but show the CO2 emissions generated.